-Use this screen to configure the SIP server information and QoS for VoIP calls.
+Use this screen to configure the SIP server information, QoS for VoIP calls, the numbers for certain phone functions and dialing plan.
 Click VoIP > SIP to open the SIP Service Provider screen.

 Note: Click more... to see all the fields in the screen.
 You don't necessarily need to use all these fields to set up your account.
 Click hide more to see and configure only the fields needed for this feature.